justingrass02/OCPQ/ReadMe.md

 TODO SQL:
-1. DuckDB Mappings correctly
-2. What todo if only joins in form clauses (right now dummy solution)
+1. What todo if only joins in from clauses (right now dummy solution)
+2. Why Q5 not working?
+3. Database Function Parameter
+4. Evaluation

 After Cypher Basics (optional):
 1. Union for Object, Event Variables